-Besides frequent communication among technical partners, three main events have been organized towards discussing and extracting requirements, elaborate on functionalities, define and refine the D^2EPC system architecture.
-These events are:
+Besides frequent communication among technical partners, three main events were organized towards discussing and extracting requirements, elaborate on functionalities, define and refine the D^2EPC system architecture.
+These events include:

-- Online preliminary Workshop on 11th November 2020 - Online Workshop during the Plenary Meeting on 9th December 2020 - Online Workshop on 19th February 2021
+- Online preliminary Workshop on 11th November 2020; - Online Workshop during the Plenary Meeting on 9th December 2020; - Online Workshop on 19th February 2021.

-During the second iteration of T1.4, the project partners participating in the task were prompted again to provide updates on the aforementioned information.
+During the second and third iteration of T1.4, the project partners participating in the task were prompted again to provide updates on the aforementioned information, through several meetings and platform integration workshops taken place during consortium meetings as well as individually with each partner.